 This is “The Comprehensiveness Test”

-Does it 1) explain all available data, and 2) not ignore or exclude any available data whatsoever?
+Does it 1) explain all available experience, and 2) not ignore or exclude any available experience whatsoever?

-Good ideas and theories make sense of data.
+Good ideas and theories make sense of experience, information, or data.
 If a philosophy explains all available data, that’s good.
 If it excludes, shuns, silences, unfairly discredits, unfairly undermines, or in any way abolishes any data – that’s bad.

 To be clear: this doesn’t mean that all data are equally valid, or valuable.
 All data are welcome, but not necessarily equal.
 Data can be “bad,” inaccurate, or corrupted.
-But every piece of data should be allowed a day in court.
-But a day in court doesn’t guarantee a particular verdict.
-A scientist might lie about data in order create the appearance of a certain result.
-Someone can declare that a certain animal is a horse, but if it swims, waddles, and quacks like a duck, that declaration might well be considered, and then tossed.
+But to be comprehensive, every piece of data is allowed a day in court.
+This doesn’t guarantee a particular verdict.
+A scientist might lie about data.
+A scientist might lie about data, for example.
+In cases like these, data might well be considered, then tossed.
+Some data is corrupt.

 Some philosophies make sense of tiny bits of data.
-Others make sense of bigger bits.
+Others make sense of bigger chunks.
 But a comprehensive life philosophy accounts for all of it.